stanford-oval/chainlite/README.md

 ## Installation

-To install ChainLite, use the following steps:
+ChainLite has been tested with Python 3.10.
+To install, do the following:

 1. Install ChainLite via pip: